jacobh310/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/readme.md

 ### PgCLI
 You can pip install pgcli to interface with the database from command line.
 Did not work for me.
+I probably need to change the local port from 5432 to 5431 because the local machine's postgres database is already listening 5432.
 I had to use sqlalchemy.
 Make sure you also pip install psycop2

 ## ingest_data script and container
 - Take 7 paramters with argparse library